-The HSE also have various toolkits available at H&S ABC - An easy guide to health & safety to help small and medium businesses in understanding and complying with UK health and safety law.
+The HSE also have various toolkits available at HSE guidance to help small and medium businesses in understanding and complying with UK health and safety law.

 If you’re not confident of your ability to manage all health and safety in-house, you may need some advice from a health and safety adviser.
 The Occupational Safety and Health Consultants Register (OSHCR) provides an up-to-date list of general health and safety advisers who have a qualification recognised by the professional bodies participating in the scheme.
 If you need general health and safety advice, you can search the register for a consultant by industry, topic, county or keyword(s).

 The SWBB pack has been designed and developed by Devon Health and Safety Group who have kindly let us to use this document to help local small or medium businesses comply with their legal duties.
 The pack is designed to help you focus on the risks that really matter in your workplace and has templates and checklists that you can use for your business.
 You can adapt the SWBB pack to address the risks at your business activities.